40 results found with an empty search

 George cross awarded to Frederick Craddock for bravery in a tragic accident.
 A George Cross in Glemsford for F. Craddock You are here: Home : People & Memories: George Cross Sourced by Val Ost Frederick John Cradock was born into a large family in Acton, London in 1888.
 A boiler-man by trade, he worked for Kensington Borough Council for many years.
 In 1907 he married Annie Edwards in the Kensington District.
 He enlisted in the Royal Field Artillery in 1915 and went on to serve in France and Belgium with the 156th.
 Brigade during the Great War.
 He and his wife had 9 children in the East End of London, before moving to Suffolk around 1937.
 They settled in a cottage at Thurston End, along with their youngest daughter, Joan.
 Whether any other of their other children, by now grown-up, also moved with them, is not known, nor is the starting date of Fred’s employment at Glemsford Flax Factory, on the Lower Road (where Philips Avent now is.)
 On Tuesday 4th May 1943 a horrific and unimaginable accident occurred in the boiler-room, where Fred was doing routine maintenance on a boiler with his friend, Albert Sterry (who at that time lived at 71, Brook Street).
 Suddenly the valve, on which Albert was working, burst and filled the room with steam and scalding water, threatening the life of Albert.
 Fred was above the boiler and could have climbed down and escaped to safety.
 However he called for a ladder and climbed down between the boiler and furnace in order to rescue Albert.
 Despite several determined and brave attempts he, too, was overcome by the heat, and scalded to death.
 Albert Sterry was later dragged out and found to be dead.
 At the time, Fred’s daughter Joan, who had previously married Charles George Plumb, from Pentlow, was working in the canteen at the factory.
 It must have been a horrific shock for her to learn that her father was involved.
 Albert Sterry (age 56) was buried in St. Mary’s Churchyard, Glemsford on 8 May1943, and Fred Cradock (age 57), on the same day in Hawkedon Churchyard.
 There is no gravestone for Fred Cradock at Hawkedon, but, according to Gladys Seabrook, he was buried quite close to the lower, or southernmost, gate in the churchyard wall.
 At the Inquest, attended by Fred’s son Edward Cradock, the Coroner stated that the two men had been “blowing-out” the boiler – a procedure carried out twice a week in order to remove any sludge from the bottom of the boiler.
 Apparently Sterry had opened the valve, but was unable to re-close it.
 When it was later examined by a Factory Inspector a small nut was found lodged in the base of the seating of the valve.
 It was found not to have come from any bolt inside the boiler, but it might have dropped into the boiler when it was first installed.
 Nothing visible externally would have warned anyone of this defect.
 The Verdict was one of Accidental Death, with no evidence of negligence.
 Dr.Tylor, who confirmed the causes of both deaths said “…..Cradock appears to have lost his life because he was anxious to save his mate.
 If he had not been so anxious he probably would have escaped.
 This is the sort of conduct we must all admire very much.”
 As a result of this brave act, Frederick John Cradock was posthumously awarded the George Cross Medal in September 1943.
 On hearing of the award Fred’s widow, Annie, said “His four soldier sons would be specially proud of their Dad, who sacrificed his life in such brave circumstances.”
 Val Ost, who now lives in Albert Sterry’s house, has, after 6 months searching, managed to trace two of Fred’s grandchildren - but the whereabouts of his medal is not yet known.
 She writes: I would like to publicly acknowledge the following people who have each completed a link in the chain of my research: Angie Linnett : Daphne Seabrook : Gladys Seabrook : Jo Pask : Bill Welsh : Mr. Ablitt ( Bells Lane) : Eric Plumb (Pentlow) : Nellie Smith ( Gt.
 Missenden) : Mr. And Mrs J.C.Plumb : also thanks to publicity from East Anglian Daily Times, Suffolk Free Press ( for access to their archives) and “ Let’s Talk” magazine.
 We surely can’t have so many George Cross Medal holders in Glemsford , that we can afford to forget him!!
 A very brave man indeed.
 No/Rank/Unit/Occupation Boilerman DoB - DoD 1886, Acton, London - 4th May 1943, Glemsford, Suffolk Biography Frederick J Cradock served in First World War, enlisting in late 1915 in the Royal Field Artillery as No. 245358, with the rank of Driver.
 He served in France and Belgium from early 1916 with 156th Brigade (Territorial)/R.F.A.
 He was discharged in the summer of 1919 when his Army number was 885763.
 TLG/Citation: 10th September 1943 The KING has been graciously pleased to award the GEORGE CROSS to: - Frederick John Cradock (deceased), Boiler Man, Glemsford, Suffolk.
 An explosion occurred, with the result that a boiler house was filled with scalding steam and water, and a man was trapped in a well between the furnace and the boiler.
 Cradock, who was on top of the furnace, could have jumped to safety on the side away from the steam, but he refused to do so and, calling for a ladder, turned into the escaping steam and attempted to get down into the well to haul out his workmate.
 Before he could do so he was overcome and severely scalded.
 He staggered away from, the steam and at this point could still have jumped to safety but, despite his terrible injuries, he returned to make a second gallant effort to get down into the well.
 He died in making the attempt.
 Cradock showed outstanding heroism and gave his life in an endeavour to save his workmate.

-- Coronation 2023 | glemsford-history
+- Other Seasons | glemsford-history